WordPress/gutenberg/readme.txt

 The four phases of the project are Editing, Customization, Collaboration, and Multilingual.
 You can hear more about the project and phases from Matt in his State of the Word talks for <a href="https://ma.tt/2021/12/state-of-the-word-in-person/">2021</a>, <a href="https://ma.tt/2020/12/sotw-2020/">2020</a>, <a href="https://ma.tt/2019/11/state-of-the-word-2019/">2019</a>, and <a href="https://ma.tt/2018/12/state-of-the-word-2018/">2018</a>.
 Additionally, you can follow the <a href="https://make.wordpress.org/core/tag/gutenberg-new/">biweekly release notes</a> and <a href="https://make.wordpress.org/core/tag/gutenberg-next/">monthly project plan updates</a> on the <a href="https://make.wordpress.org/core/?s=gutenberg">Make WordPress Core blog</a> for more up to date information about what’s happening now.

-= Where Can I Read More About Gutenberg? =
+= Where can I read more about Gutenberg? =

 - <a href="http://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/">Gutenberg, or the Ship of Theseus</a>, with examples of what Gutenberg might do in the future
 - <a href="https://make.wordpress.org/core/2017/01/17/editor-technical-overview/">Editor Technical Overview</a>